jpillora/cloud-torrent/README.md

 * `DoneCmd` An external program to call on task finished.
 See [DoneCmd Usage](https://github.com/boypt/simple-torrent/wiki/DoneCmdUsage).
 * `SeedRatio` The ratio of task Upload/Download data when reached, the task will be stop.
 * `UploadRate`/`DownloadRate` The global speed limiter, a fixed level amoung `Low`(~50k/s), `Medium`(~500k/s) and `High`(~1500k/s) is accepted as value, all other values (or empty) will result in unlimited rate.
+* `TrackerListURL`: A https URL to a trackers list, this option is design to retrive public trackers from [ngosang/trackerslist](https://github.com/ngosang/trackerslist).
+If configred, all trackers will be added to each torrent task.

 # Credits